 I’ve come to learn, and our Women Swimmin’ participants know or have learned, that “no one swims alone” is not just a Women Swimmin’ protocol but also a mantra for hospice care.
 Our staff and volunteers work together, as a team, to care for and support our patients and their families.
 Hospice is unique in that the focus of care is not only the patient’s physical needs, but also their spiritual and emotional needs, and those of their loved ones.

 Our interdisciplinary team of staff and volunteers work together to anticipate and meet the various needs of our patients and their families.
 Some of those needs are medical (medications, medical equipment, personal care); other needs are logistical, emotional or spiritual.
 Whatever the need, there is someone on the Hospicare team who will make sure that need is met.

 The journey of illness, death and grief is a difficult one.
 Your support of Women Swimmin’ for Hospicare means that our patients and their loved ones won’t have to make the journey alone.
 Hospicare will be there, with skilled staff and trained volunteers to provide the support, guidance and care that’s needed.

 Because no one swims alone.

-Melissa Travis Dunham is currently manager of community relations at Hospicare.
-Previously she was the event coordinator and helped organize Women Swimmin’ for four years.
+Melissa Travis Dunham was previously our manager of community relations at Hospicare.
+She was the event coordinator and helped organize Women Swimmin’ for four years.